hyperspy/rosettasciio/CONTRIBUTING.rst

 test data files and this number of files will keep growing as new features and formats are added to RosettaSciIO.

-Users can contribute by generating these files on softwares they have access to and by making these files available openly; then a RosettaSciIO developer will help with adding these data to the test suite.
+Users can contribute by generating these files on software they have access to and by making these files available openly; then a RosettaSciIO developer will help with adding these data to the test suite.

 What characterizes good test data files: